-At the end of 2017, LG announced that the update to Android 8.0 Oreo for the G6 and the LG V30, which was presented at the end of August, will be available in 2018.
+At the end of 2017, LG announced that the update to Android 8.0 Oreo for the G6 and the LG V30 will be available in 2018.
 The LG V30 has received the final update to Android 8.0 in South Korea, and has officially began rolling out to phones in the US on Sprint, Verizon and AT&T. Now unlocked models in the US have already started receiving the update.
 LG have also confirmed that both the G6 and V30 will receive the update to Android 8.1.

 |Moto Z Droid||Yes|